-Copper was the first metal to have been used by man.
-Its history can be traced back at least 10,000 years.
-Copper was also the first metal to be smelted which is the process of extracting a metal from an ore by heating and melting.
+Copper is a reddish-brown coloured chemical element.
+It was the first metal to be used by humans and the first metal to be smelted.
+This is the process of extracting a metal from an ore by heating and melting.

-Imported by the Roman Empire from Cyprus, copper was originally called 'aes cyprium' meaning 'metal of Cyprus'.
-The name was later shortened to 'cuprum.'
+Imported by the Roman Empire from Cyprus it was originally called "aes cyprium" meaning "metal of Cyprus".
+The name was later shortened to "cuprum."

 Copper is widely used in industry because it resists corrosion from air, moisture and sea water.
 It conducts electricity and heat hence is used in pipes, wiring, heating, cooling applications and cooking pans.